Akinori-F-Ebihara/SPRT-TANDEM_what_is_it/README.md

 ## Example 2: face spoofing detection
 Next, let's consider a more realistic application: face spoofing detection.
-Face spoofing detection is one of the biometrics task classifying a facial image into a live face class, or a spoof face class (e.g., a facial photo, a face displayed on a screen, a face mask).
+Face spoofing detection is one of the biometrics tasks classifying a facial image into a live face class, or a spoof face class (e.g., a facial photo, a face displayed on a screen, a face mask).

 In this example, you are presented with a series of facial image to choose one of the two hypotheses,